Election-Tech-Initiative/electionguard/docs/Getting_Started.md

 The ElectionGuard C++ library performs ballot encryption.
 It is designed for devices that handle the user experience of voting.
 These devices follow the economics and performance of embedded systems: special-purpose devices designed for low cost.
 We assume Intel Atom class processor-level performance and Raspberry Pi 3 types of operating systems.

 [:fontawesome-brands-github: **Source**](https://github.com/microsoft/electionguard-cpp)

+In addition to the C++ library itself, we plan to target different standalone packages